Megha2405/study-of-basic-gates/README.md

 **Result:**

-    Thus the code executed sucessfully.
+    Thus verified the truth table of logic gates in quartus 2 using verilog programming successfully .